-As learning shifts back to face-to-face, classroom instruction this fall, enhanced indoor air quality in schools is a cornerstone of readiness for that new world.
+As learning shifts back from virtual to in-person instruction this fall, increasing ventilation to enhance indoor air quality (IAQ) is paramount.

 Increased ventilation can provide enhanced indoor air quality in schools and peace of mind for students, educators and their families.
 In their latest live event, RenewAire VP of Sales & Marketing Nick Agopian welcomed VEIC Senior Energy Engineer, HVAC Rachael Mascolino, and they discussed this important matter.

 The two industry experts helped facility managers, administrators, educators, parents and students prepare for the impending return to the classroom and shared:

 The event also featured a robust discussion on how climate and geography can impact ventilation strategies, as well as statistics that highlight its importance for the return to classrooms this fall and beyond.

 RenewAire has been a pioneer in Energy Recovery Ventilation technologies for 40 years.
 Our energy recovery ventilators (ERVs) and dedicated outdoor air systems (DOAS) improve people’s health, cognitive function, productivity and wellbeing by enhancing indoor air quality (IAQ) in homes and buildings of every type.
 This is done energy-efficiently, cost-effectively and sustainably via fifth-generation, static-plate, enthalpy-core ERVs and Dedicated Outdoor Air Systems (DOAS) that reuse otherwise-wasted energy to condition incoming outdoor air.